stryker-mutator/azure-devops-mutationreport-publisher/docs/extension-description.md

 # Mutation Report Publisher

 Have you been using [Stryker](https://stryker-mutator.io) or any other mutation testing framework?
-With this extionsion it is easier than ever to see the results directly in your build result tab.
+With this extension it is easier than ever to see the results directly in your build result tab.

 ## Configuration